lilcoded7/python-classes-Test-/README.md

 Well structured and inheriting from the parent class

   • SOLID :
-There in a solid flow in Transaction class and Database Performing one functionality such as
+There in a solid flow in the Database

-*.
-The Transactions class
-Money withdrawal
-Money transfer
-Deposit
-etc
+Performing one functionality such as

 *.
 Data Base :
 Saving Users detail
 etc